 - Chemistry outreach programs: American Chemical Society Local Sections, American Chemical Society Student Chapters, College/university chemistry outreach programs

 Please note that K-12 schools, afterschool programs, libraries, and parks are not eligible to receive physical kits.
 Consider downloading a digital kit if your organization does not meet eligibility criteria.
 The digital kit will include digital files for all activity guides, marketing materials, and training resources.
-Digital kits will be available for download in September 2018 at: http://www.nisenet.org/chemistry-kit
+Digital kits are now available for download: www.nisenet.org/chemistry-kit

 Applications for the physical kits must be submitted online using SurveyGizmo by June 1, 2018: